-Nooria Mehraby MD is a senior clinician and clinical trainer at STARTTS.
+Nooria Mehraby MD (she/her) is a senior clinician and clinical trainer at STARTTS.
 Herself a former refugee, Nooria has more than 30 years’ experience working with refugees both overseas and here in Australia.
 This includes over 25 years at STARTTS.
 Nooria first trained as a medical doctor in her native Afghanistan and later obtained a Master of Counselling with Distinction in Australia.
 Nooria is an experienced national and international conference speaker and is the author of multiple publications (including textbook contributions) on refugee trauma, cross-cultural approaches and working with children.
 Nooria has lectured in various universities in NSW and has facilitated clinical workshops across Australia.

 In her current position as STARTTS’ Senior Clinician/ Trainer, she brings clinical expertise to STARTTS’ wide range of training programs and regularly delivers workshops to service providers.
 She has trained hundreds of clinicians working in trauma assessment and interventions.
 In 2015 she was the recipient of Australian Muslim Professional of the Year Award.